 The company’s product line includes tight-head containers; f-style containers; PET retail food and snack packaging; canisters for the nutraceutical powder market; and dry-pack wipes containers and towels used to sanitize, disinfect, and degrease surfaces.
 Priority Plastics also offers lids with its full line of products and comprehensive labeling solutions to satisfy client needs.

-The company distributes from three facilities: Portland, Indiana; Grinnell, Iowa; and Denver, Colorado.
-The latter is currently transforming its business strategy and phasing out the use of PVC.
+The company manufactures and distributes from three facilities: Portland, Indiana, Grinnell, Iowa and Denver, Colorado.
+The latter is currently transforming its business strategy to include HDPE and PET technology to fuel its growth.
 Priority Plastics is further investing in smart, all-electric technology to produce high-density wide-mouth canisters to continue to support the exponential growth and demand being seen in the nutraceutical markets.

 The total floor space of the company’s facilities is around 250,000 square feet.
 “Our flagship [facility] in Portland, Indiana, is also home to the Cyclone, Priority Plastics’ high-speed, four cavity shuttle technology with automated processing, multi-layer manufacturing capabilities and high-tech mold design.
 This facility arguably has the most diverse capability in the entire network in terms of material usage,” says David Kunkle, Vice President of Manufacturing.
 This facility also has an in-house UN-certified testing laboratory, needed for important transportation safety testing requirements.
 Priority Plastics’ equipment and trained technicians routinely perform a full battery of tests: hydro static; impact resistant drop; static compression at elevated temperatures; and vibration.